 BNL has more than 4.8 million square feet of building space.
 Many scientific experiments at the Laboratory use particle beams generated and accelerated by electricity, with the particles controlled and aligned by large electromagnets.
-In 2022, BNL used 258 million kilowatt hours (kWh) of electricity, 382,000 gallons of fuel oil, 8,580 gallons of propane, and 568 million cubic feet of natural gas.
+In 2023, BNL used 241 million kilowatt hours (kWh) of electricity, 152,000 gallons of fuel oil, 13,488 gallons of propane, and 475 million cubic feet of natural gas.
 Fuel oil and natural gas are used to produce steam at the Central Steam Facility (CSF).
+Responding to market conditions, fuel oil and natural gas have been historically used whenever each respective fuel is least expensive.
+Given the price disparity between natural gas and oil, the Laboratory will continue to purchase natural gas over oil in the future, further reducing greenhouse gas (GHG) emissions.